ACATAProduct/DataDictionary/README.md

 # DataDictionary
-Data Dictionary of Snowflake Demo
+Data Dictionary of the IntegraConnect Snowflake Demo